DiRAC-Training/FM002-Version-control/_episodes/04-history.md

 ~~~
 {: .output}

-So we see the difference between the file as it is now, and as it was **the commit before before the latest one**.
+So we see the difference between the file as it is now, and as it was **the commit before the latest one**.

 ~~~
 $ git diff HEAD~2 climate_analysis.py